yurovsky/yurovsky.github.io/_posts/2015-04-02-openocd-dcc-atmel-samd.md

 I found a nice piece of debug hardware on Atmel's SAMD line of Cortex M0+ microcontrollers.
 It's a simple implementation of a Debug Communication Channel (DCC) as part of Atmel's Device Service Unit (DSU).
 They provide two 32-bit DCCs which makes it easy to implement a bidirectional debug "console" without using UART or other hardware.
 This has a few advantages:

-- no UART wiring or pins used, just SWD which you're already using for debugging.
+- no UART wiring or pins used, just SWD which you're already using for debugging.  no baud rates to worry about or serial terminals at all.
 - the DCC implements basic flow control like a polled UART
 - the DCC is available even when the part is secured so you can carefully provide some basic debug functionality even on a shipping product.